oasis-tcs/openc2-tc-ops/oc2-companion.md

 # Actuator Profiles

-An **Actuator Profile** is a document that defines your commands and what they do.
+An **Actuator Profile** (AP for short) is a document that defines your commands and what they do.
 For example, the **[Stateless Packet Filter Actuator Profile (SLPF)](https://docs.oasis-open.org/openc2/oc2slpf/v1.0/oc2slpf-v1.0.html)** grabs a bunch of actions and targets from the Language Spec, pairs them up as individual commands, then declares what those